 #6: Kettlebell Dead Snatches

-This kettlebell snatch is like the dead clean, but the end position is straight up overhead, like the end position of an overhead press.
+This kettlebell snatch is similar to the dead clean, but the end position is straight up overhead, much like the end position of an overhead press.

 As such, it’s an even more advanced kettlebell exercise for power and total body strength, requiring even more explosive force from the legs and shoulder strength.